Full-Form of NEFT (National Electronic Fund Transfer)

 A most important requirement for using NEFT is a bank account and active internet banking facility in your account.
-An Individual or business intends to make the transfer of funds through NEFT has to fill the detail of the beneficiary in the application form.
+An Individual or business intends to transfer funds through NEFT to fill the beneficiary’s detail in the application form.

 - Account Name: individual/business name as registered in their bank.